 Cocaine is a Class A drug.
-It has become increasingly popular, meaning that more and more people are seeking out help from a cocaine rehab.
+It has become increasingly popular, meaning that more and more people are seeking out help for cocaine rehabilitation.
 Although historically cocaine was seen as a drug for the rich and famous, it has become a drug which affects all parts of society.
 It is usually supplied in the form of a white powder and referred to as ‘coke’ or ‘charlie’.

 Cocaine is a powerful stimulant with short term effects.
 As a stimulant, cocaine gives the user a feeling of energy very often, and the ability to stay awake.
 The majority of users snort the drug which ensures a relatively quick effect.